spicecoder/WWW/README.md

 The concept is more important and that is the reason I am placing the JavaScript in the open so that any one can develop the concepts in his /her own way.
 Please feel free to fork this.
 I can be reached @: palpronab@gmail.com
+Following is a quick tutorial for DWIS.js:

+after down loading dwisV0.js   file  include the following in your html
+<script   src="dwisV0.js"> </script>
+To instantiate a WWW object :
+ { var W = new WWW(); }
+To create a Word :
+W.placeCue("w1") ;
+w1 is added to the metaWords
+first time you introduce the word ;
+To place w1 in a cue word w2 :
+W.placeCue("w1","w2");
+Things to Note:

+when you add a word , the spaces are replaced by a single "_" ;
+The word is added to a root named "root";
+so the word created will be 'root.w1', however the metaWord will be just 'w1' however you can change the root by supplying the  name at time of construction : var W = WWW("DrJones"); in this case W.placeCue("w1")  shall produce the Cue "DrJones.w1"

+enjoy!
+any questions :palpronab@gmailcom